tallpauley/wordsiv/README.md

 ```

-Now you are ready to make bogus sentences with Wordsiv in Python!
+Now you can make bogus sentences in Python!

 ```python